hmrc/alcohol-duty-returns/api-docs/getCache.md

 # Get (User Answers) Cache

-Returns the user answers cache for a specific appaId and period key
+Returns the user answers cache for a specific appaId and period key if the user holds / can hold the lock.

 Calls to this API must be made by an authenticated and authorised user with an ADR enrolment in order for the data to be returned.